 - Depending upon the agency, contracting levels have varying dollar amounts and purchasing amount authority.

-Developing a Plan to Sell to a Federal Procurement Agency?
+Developing a Plan to Sell to a Federal Public Procurement Agency?
 If you are contemplating selling your goods and services to the federal government, you must first learn about the procurement market.
-This means knowing what government officials typically buy your product or service.
+This means knowing which government officials typically buy your product or service.
 There is research that can be done to help you narrow your efforts.
 It also helps you budget your marketing dollars.

 Contact federal contracts and public procurement attorneys who understand the federal government procurement process.
 Call toll-free 1-866-601-5518 for immediate help.